Firing upheld for officers who mocked Elijah McClain’s chokehold death

 “None of the cases involved officers taking smiling photos at the site of the tragic death of an Aurora citizen,” the commissioners wrote.
 They noted that other cases also did not “exacerbate the chasm between minorities and police” — an issue the department is still grappling with more than year after McClain’s death.

 The commission rejected a similar claim made by Rosenblatt, who had said his brief reply of “ha ha” was meant to avoid awkwardness and shut down the interaction.
-The commission found that though his reply was brief, it ultimately had “a massive impact on his fellow officers” once it was revealed to the public.
+The commission found that although his reply was brief, it ultimately had “a massive impact on his fellow officers” once it was revealed to the public.

-Attention will now shift to the multiple ongoing probes into McClain’s death, which initially received little attention outside of Colorado.
+Attention now will shift to the multiple ongoing probes into McClain’s death, which initially received little attention outside Colorado.
 In 2019, prosecutors declined to bring criminal charges related to the death.

 It was not until George Floyd’s death at the hands of Minneapolis police officers months later that McClain’s case saw renewed attention and a national profile.
 Last summer, Gov. Jared Polis (D) opened a new probe into the case; the city of Aurora announced an independent investigation and the Justice Department said it will re-examine the case for possible civil rights violations.

-Since McClain was killed, the city has banned the use of chokeholds by police and approved a temporary ban on first responders use of ketamine, the powerful sedative that was administered to McClain before he died.
+Since McClain was killed, the city has banned the use of chokeholds by police and approved a temporary ban on first responders’ use of ketamine, the powerful sedative that was administered to McClain before he died.

 Read more: